 - Play games with your audience; begin your presentation with simple skills testing questions.

-- Share insights or ideas they might not have come across and reward them if they can discover information.
+- Share insights or ideas they might not have come across and reward listeners if they can discover information.

 - Anticipation can release dopamine, so building suspense in a story can work to trigger the release of dopamine.